IDNI/tau-lang/README.md

 ## REPL options

 You have several options at your disposal to configure the Tau REPL.
-In order to set or get the value of an option you could use the following commands:
+In order to set or get the value of an option you can use the following commands:

 * `get [<option>]`: shows all configurable settings and their values or a single one if its name is provided.